googleprojectzero/domato/README.md

 - `<space>` - space character
 - `<tab>` - tab character
 - `<ex>` - ‘!’ character
 - `<char>` - can be used to generate an arbitrary ascii character using ‘code’ attribute.
 For example `<char code=97>` corresponds to ‘a’.
-Generates random character if not speciffied.
+Generates random character if not specified.
 Supports ‘min’ and ‘max’ attribute.
 - `<hex>` - generates a random hex digit
 - `<int>`, `<int 8>`, `<uint8>`, `<int16>`, `<uint16>`, `<int32>`, `<uint32>`, `<int64>`, `<uint64>` - can be used to generate random integers.
 Supports ‘min’ and ‘max’ attribute that can be used to limit the range of integers that will be generated.
 Supports the ‘b’ and ‘be’ attribute which makes the output binary in little/big endian format instead of text output.
 - `<float>`, `<double>` - generates a random floating-point number.
 Supports ‘min’ and ‘max’ attribute (0 and 1 if not specified).
 Supports ‘b’ attribute which makes the output binary.